ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/SXD-Instrument-Details.md

 {#sxd_note-kammrath-and-weiss}
 ##### Note: Kammrath and Weiss #####
 1. The Kammrath-Weiss tensile stress rig is controlled from a dedicated laptop running the manufacturer's software.
-SECI communicates with the PC to send/read values to/from the manufacturer's software.
+IBEX communicates with the PC to send/read values to/from the manufacturer's software using `LVREMOTE`.
 1. [Kammrath and Weiss](https://www.kammrath-weiss.com/en/tensile-compression-modules/).<br>
    * See also ticket [#2681](https://github.com/ISISComputingGroup/IBEX/issues/2681)